ljohr/c-style-checker/README.md

 # C Style Checker
-This is a python script which checks whether a C program conforms to the style guideline based on the Google C++ Style Guide, compiled by Professor Amittai Aviram at Boston College.
+This is a python script which checks whether a C program conforms to the style guideline found in the all_rules.txt file.

 ## Usage
 `python style_checker.py file_name.c`

+## Style Guide
+The styling guideline followed is specified in the all_rules.txt file which was based on the Google C++ Style Guide.
+The list of rules found in this text file have been written and compiled by Professor Amittai Aviram at Boston College.

 ## Code Structure
 The code is organized eight styling checker classes, one main checker class (coordinates how styling checker classes are run), and a main section at the end (runs the script).